-You can shop once per week (every 7 days).
+You can shop two times per month.

 We have broad guidelines for the amount and type of food you can take, in order to ensure that there will be enough for everyone.
 (For example, one person cannot take home six turkeys!).
 But there is plenty of freedom for you to browse and choose your own food, and you will never have to take something you don’t want.

 We regularly have a wide range of foods suitable for diets that are vegan, gluten-free, low/no-salt, no-sugar, lactose-free, kosher and halal.
 You can browse our pantry and choose the food that suits your dietary restrictions.

 Our warehouse has a much larger client area and a greater selection of products.
 If you can get to Bridgewater during opening hours (9:00 am to 2:30 pm Mon-Fri), this is your best choice.
 Otherwise, any one of our satellite pantries open on Saturday can give you a plentiful amount of healthy food and certain other products.